You and Your CourseOpportunities

 - where JCUS has not offered the Candidate a full tuition fee exemption, the funding income attributable to that Candidate will be received and retained solely by JCUA; and

-- where JCUS has offered the Candidate a full tuition fee exemption, a proportion of the funding income attributable to that Candidate (depending upon the amount of supervision of the Candidate provided by JCUS employees) will be allocated to support the delivery of research training at JCUS as per the formula below:
+- where JCUS has offered the Candidate a full tuition fee exemption, a proportion of the funding income attributable to that Candidate (depending upon the amount of supervision of the Candidate provided by JCUS employees) will be allocated to support the delivery of research training at JCUS as per the formula above.

 - Any portion of the Research Training Program funding allocation or income to which JCUS is entitled must be used by JCUS to support the research training of Candidates Australian Commonwealth Scholarships Guidelines (Research); and JCU Policies.